 Food related complaints

 Having all the information from complaints compiled ensures that appropriate action can be taken.
 General complaints (e.g. cleanliness and hygiene) regarding a food business within Wagga Wagga Local Government Area may be forwarded to Council's Public Health Department.

-Council's Food Safety Newsletters
+Food Safety Newsletters and Fact Sheets

 For further resources on Food Safety please visit www.foodauthority.nsw.gov.au